ni/nimi-python/docs/nidcpower/errors.rst

     .. exception:: InvalidResourceNameError

-        An error due to an invalid character in a resource name
+        An error due to an incorrectly formatted resource name

 DriverWarning